allrg/simple-instagram/README.md

 Requires [Node.js](https://nodejs.org/) and Android ADB globally to run.

 * Make sure that android developer mode and debugger is on
+* Make sure that your android phone is connected to computer via USB
+* Hope you enjoy!

 ```sh